massoncheg/forgejo-docs/docs/user/oauth2-provider.md

 ## Supported OAuth2 Grants

-At the moment Forgejo only supports the [**Authorization Code Grant**](https://tools.ietf.org/html/rfc6749#section-1.3.1) standard with additional support of the following extensions:
+At the moment, Forgejo only supports the [**Authorization Code Grant**](https://tools.ietf.org/html/rfc6749#section-1.3.1) standard with additional support for the following extensions:

 - [Proof Key for Code Exchange (PKCE)](https://tools.ietf.org/html/rfc7636)
 - [OpenID Connect (OIDC)](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)

-To use the Authorization Code Grant as a third party application it is required to register a new application via the "Settings" (`/user/settings/applications`) section of the settings.
-To test or debug you can use the web-tool https://oauthdebugger.com/.
+To use the Authorization Code Grant as a third-party application, it is required to register a new application via the "Settings" (`/user/settings/applications`) section.
+To test or debug, you can use the web tool https://oauthdebugger.com/.

 ## Client types